-New baby planet was discovered at the University of Arizona
+New baby planet discovered by astronomers at University of Arizona

 More from this show

-Led by astronomers, Laird Close and Richelle van Capelleveen, the planet was discovered using the university’s MagAO-X extreme adaptive optics system in Chile.
+Led by astronomers Laird Close and Richelle van Capelleveen, the planet’s discovery occurred using the university’s MagAO-X extreme adaptive optics system in Chile.

 Astronomers have been observing dozens of planets similar to this, being formed in disks of dust and gas surrounding young stars; however, no developing plants have been seen in the conspicuous disk gaps, which appear as dark rings.